 Along these lines our core fields of research are: (1) studying the influence of macro- and microorganisms on forest insects in the field, (2) experimentally manipulating the relationship between these organisms (hosts and symbionts) in the lab and observing the physiological and ecological consequences, (3) the histological study of the transmission of microorganisms (especially symbionts) by insects, and (4) the chemical ecology and molecular genetic basis of insect-microorganism interactions.

 Forest protection and pest management are crucial for successful and sustainable forestry.
-Research in these fields is multidimensional and encompasses biology, ecology, chemoecology, forest management and more.
-Forest practitioners need fast and economic solutions, while nature conservation calls for low impact solutions and scientists hope to understand insect communication and the ecological processes behind insect breakouts.
+Research in these fields is multidimensional and covers biology, ecology, chemoecology, forest management, and more.
+Forest practitioners need fast and economic solutions, while nature conservation calls for low impact solutions and scientists hope to understand insect communication or the ecological processes behind insect outbreaks.
+We are addressing all of these aspects in our research.

-We try to involve students in our research.
-Currently our main focus is to improve the insecticide-free management of bark beetle populations on spruce and fir as well as on early detection and monitoring.
+Currently our main research focus is to improve the insecticide-free management of bark beetle populations on spruce and fir as well as on early detection and monitoring.
 We involve students in our research wherever possible, fusing research and teaching.

 Microbes are everywhere, in fact there is no organism that does not interact with them in some way.
 These interactions can be diverse and range from pathogenic to mutualistic.
 Specifically, host-associated symbionts (= microbiome) have been shown to affect diverse biological host traits such as nutrition, development, immunity and even behavior.
 Host-associated symbionts can be key drivers of an organism’s ecology and evolution.